 Our skin is our largest organ and gives visible signs about our inner wellbeing.
 It is affected by our diet, environment and beauty regime.
 To help it glow, drink at least eight glasses of water a day, eat a healthy balanced diet – no fries please!
 Get enough sleep – seven or eight hours a night will minimise those dark circles and finally reduce the stress in your life.
 Those worry lines don't come from happiness.

 Fitness is key to keeping a healthy mind.
 Whether you choose to do yoga, swim, go for a nice walk or you’re more of a HIIT or boxing person, it’s important to stay fit.
-Choose a regime that you enjoy as you’re more likely to stick with it.
+Choose a fitness regime that you enjoy as you’re more likely to stick with it or for even better results get a personal trainer.
 Staying fit will fill you with the energy to make each day your best so far.

 Read next: Top Ten Tips To Get Your Best Body for 2019